-Harmony Project Sooke is a non-profit society that provides musical instruments and instruction to children and youth in the Sooke area.
+Harmony Project Sooke is a registered non-profit society that provides musical instruments and instruction to children and youth in the Sooke area.

 Modeled on the award-winning Harmony Project in Los Angeles, the project in Sooke was launched in 2016 to promote the development of healthy youth and vibrant community through musical education and ensemble participation.